 Make Big Mistakes with Minimal Impact

-This is good news for startups.
+This iterative approach is a boon for startups.

 Getting Paid Customers Becomes Easy